OpenBionics/Robot-Hands/Electronics/README.md

 # Electronics

-This folder include Robot hands electronics (schematic, PCB Layout and openbionics library).
+This folder presents the robot hands electronics (the Schematic, the PCB Layout and the OpenBionics library).
-In order to control the RC or AX12 servo motor we use arduino micro pro with a custom "shield".
+In order to control the RC or the AX12 servo motor, we use the arduino Micro Pro microcontroller platform, combined with a custom "shield".

-For more information about [Arduino Micro](http://arduino.cc/en/Main/ArduinoBoardMicro)
+More information about Arduino Micro can be found [here](http://arduino.cc/en/Main/ArduinoBoardMicro)

 # Pinout
-Pin Mapping of the Arduino Micro Pro "shield"
+The Pin Mapping of the Arduino Micro Pro "shield".

 ![PCB](https://raw.github.com/zisi/openBionics/master/Pics/PCB1.png)